Arsenal lifts gloom with 3-1 win against Chelsea in EPL

-LONDON (AP) — Arsenal finally lifted the gloom surrounding the club and beat Chelsea 3-1 on Saturday, with the Gunners winning their first Premier League match in nearly two months.
+LONDON (AP) — Arsenal finally lifted the gloom surrounding the club and beat Chelsea 3-1 on Saturday, with a strong performance from younger players, as the Gunners won their first Premier League match in nearly two months.

 A calmly taken penalty from Alexandre Lacazette, a sensational free kick from Granit Xhaka and a bizarre goal from Bukayo Saka gave Arsenal all three points at Emirates Stadium.